 The Insurer’s liability under Worker Compensation Insurance in the case of occupational disease is defined as per Common Law or the Workers Compensation Act 1923.
-As per the Act, an occupation disease is defined as a disease which a worker has been inflicted with while in service of the insurer.
-It should be proven though that the disease contracted is related to the occupation of the worker.
+As per the Act, an occupational disease is defined as a disease which a worker has been inflicted with while in service of the employer.
+It should be proven, though, that the disease contracted is related to the occupation of the worker.
 If the worker has been working with the insured for a continuous period of 6 months, the insured is liable to pay compensation to the worker if the latter has been inflicted by a disease related to the work or work environment.

 Examples of occupational diseases which fall under this policy are=

 - Bronchopulmonary disease which has been caused by flax, hemp and sisal dust (Byssinosis)